 17.)
 Researchers are encouraging axolotl to breed by building shelters in Xochimilco.
 They use sacks of rocks and reeds to establish safe havens for these amazing creatures to breed and thrive.

 18.)
-They secrete chemical trails than other members of their species can pick up, which signals I’m in the mood for some lovin’ or stay away.
+They secrete chemical trails that other members of their species can pick up, which signals I’m in the mood for love or stay away.